-Metemgee (metem) or sometimes called dry food, is a thick soup or stew of root vegetables cooked in a rich coconut milk broth.
+Guyanese Metemgee (metem/mettagee) is a thick soup or stew made with root vegetables cooked in a rich coconut milk broth.
 According to an article in the Stabroek Newspaper Metemgee (from the Twi metem = plantains or bananas; gye = to delight) is a meal prepared by boiling together various root vegetables with pieces of salted meat in coconut milk.
-It is African in origin and came to Guyana from the enslaved Africans.
+This beloved dish was brought to Guyana by enslaved Africans and passed down through generations.

-This is a dish that takes right back to my childhood and days of visiting my grandmother in West Ruimveldt.
+This recipe takes right back to my childhood and days of visiting my grandmother in West Ruimveldt.
 My grandmother had the skill of cooking the coconut milk until the fat separated and curdled.
 This is a sign of great metemgee.
-I’ve achieved this twice using the stove top method of making this dish.
-And it happens every time I make it in my instant pot.
+I can finally do this with my stove top and instant pot method of making this dish.
 Click here for the instant pot recipe.

 Preparing the Ground Provisions: